-This chapter evaluates seven alternatives to the proposed project, as described above, which present a reasonable range of potential remedial options to clean up the contaminated groundwater in the project area.
-Thesealternatives present a range of process options (in situ, ex situ, and natural attenuation), which involve differing degrees of infrastructure and associated ground disturbing activities, intensities of cleanup activities, and duration of clean up.
+alternatives present a range of process options (in situ, ex situ, and natural attenuation), which involve differing degrees of infrastructure and associated ground disturbing activities, intensities of cleanup activities, and duration of clean up.

 The evaluation in this chapter includes several alternatives which have very limited ground-disturbance activities, including Monitored Natural Attenuation (Alternative B) and the No Project Alternative.
 Because these alternatives have limited project activities, they would generally have the least environmental impacts.
-As summarized in Sections 8.3.24.1 and 8.3.84.7, Monitored Natural Attenuation and the No Project Alternative would result in substantially reduced impacts on all issue areas, except to cultural resources in the case of Alternative B. When considering the full range and extent of environmental impacts alone, both Alternative B and the No Project Alternative could be considered environmentally superior to the proposed project.
+As summarized in Sections 8.3.2 and 8.3.8, Monitored Natural Attenuation and the No Project Alternative would result in substantially reduced impacts on all issue areas, except to cultural resources in the case of Alternative B. When considering the full range and extent of environmental impacts alone, both Alternative B and the No Project Alternative could be considered environmentally superior to the proposed project.